Bifurcation and chaos in nonlinear Lindblad equations: One-dimensional case

-The three-dimensional system of equations \eqref{eq_Lindblad_components} has the form of a nonlinear dynamical system with three variables.
-Such nonlinear dynamical systems are known to show various types of bifurcations and attractors \cite{strogatz2018nonlinear}.
-In this section, we will explore the different types of bifurcations that can occur in equations \eqref{eq_Lindblad_components}.
-To this purpose, we consider the model first for the case that it is effectively one-dimensional, then two-dimensional, and finally three-dimensional.
-With increasing dimension, the dynamical behavior becomes more complex and allows for more types of bifurcations and attractors.
+Below, we will consider only special cases where part of the terms vanish or have a simpler form.
+We will start with the case that the system of equations \eqref{eq_Lindblad_components} is one-dimensional, where we can already investigate pitchfork bifurcations and saddle-node bifurcations.
+When we go to the two-dimensional case, we will additionally obtain Hopf bifurcations and limit cycles, and the three-dimensional case will furthermore yield strange attractors.

-\subsection{One-dimensional case}
+\section{One-dimensional case}

 The system of equations (\ref{eq_Lindblad_components}) becomes one-dimensional when the transition matrices $A_k$ make transitions between and measurements of the two eigenstates of the Hamilton operator.
 If we choose as basis states the two eigenstates of the Hamilton operator, the matrices $A_k$ become identical to the operators $L_1$ to $L_3$, and the coefficient matrix $h$ becomes diagonal.
-Furthermore, a diagonal density matrix $\dm$ remains diagonal under time evolution.
+Furthermore, a diagonal density matrix $\dm$ remains diagonal under time evolution, and the von Neumann term vanishes.
+In this situation, equations \eqref{eq_Lindblad_components} reduce to the equation

-With a diagonal $h$, the coupling between the three differential equations in \eqref{eq_Lindblad_components} is lifted.
-With $\s = \x + i \, \y$, we get